iotmember/mbed_memap/README.md

         `-Wl,-Map=$(PROJECT).map`

 ## Enjoy
-- From the results which is showed from memap.py you can modif:
+- From the results which is showed from memap.py you can modify:
     + Compile config for reduce application size
     + Heap, Stack size config in linker file (ex: NRF51822.LD)